ipfs/ipfs-docs/docs/concepts/nodes.md

 Features of a preload node:

-- They are Go-IPFS nodes with API ports exposed.
+- They are Kubo nodes with API ports exposed.
 Some HTTP API commands are accessible.
 - Used by JS-IPFS nodes running in browser contexts.
 - JS-ipfs nodes remain connected to the libp2p swarm ports of all preload nodes by having preload nodes on the bootstrap list.
 - Often on the same _server_ as a [delegate routing node](#delegate-routing), though both the delegate routing service and preload service are addressed differently.
 This is done by having different multiaddrs that resolve to the same machine.